mano-pihema/cv-extract/README.md

 - Upload a CV document
 - Query your document using the verbs and keywords.Keywords such as 'experience', 'education' and 'skills' are included
 - For instance 'List Experience' will return a list of your work experiences
 - Each experience is its own card whose content can be copied

+## Learning Goals

+The lifecycle of the App is as follows:
+- The user uploads CV, this document is passed to a supabase bucket.
+- The user defines the query they want to carry out.
+- Both the query and bucket Url is passed to the backend.
+- The cv is pulled down into the server in a temp file, where it is parsed from pdf to a txt file.
+- Once that is complete the server then uses LLamaIndex RAG to query the txt file.
+- This extracted data is then sent up to the client.

+The main goal was to learn more about RAG use and integration.
+Secondary goals included learning to store documents in a bucket instead of on the server and parsing pdf documents.

 ## Demo
 Here is a Demo of the App in action